Last Updated on February 17, 2022 by Mark Ferguson

 I do not have any short-term or Airbnb rentals.
-However, a lot of people have asked me to write about them because they have become so popular lately.
+However, a lot of people have asked me if short-term rentals a good investment becuse they have become so popular lately.
 I do not have short term-rentals because I don’t have the time to manage them or have a property manager that wants to manage them either.
 There are also some risks that come with short-term rentals that may make a great looking investment turn into a really bad investment very quickly.
 I think one downfall to short-term rentals is investors cannot cash flow with regular rentals, so they make the numbers work by increasing revenue with short-term rentals.
 This comes with many risks, and stretching the numbers may not be worth it.

 A typical rental property involves a landlord buying the property and renting it to a tenant for a long period of time, usually a year.
 In some cases, the lease may be a month-to-month lease where the tenant only has to stay for one month and can leave at any time with a certain amount of notice, usually one month.
 Long-term rentals usually involve leases, and the tenant is responsible for some maintenance and utilities.
 The tenant sends the rent every month, must abide by the lease, and with the right tenant, a long-term rental can be relatively passive, especially with property management in place.

 A short-term rental is when the property is leased for less than a month.
 It might be leased for a week, two weeks, or even a few days.
 When you have a short-term rental, you can usually rent it out for more money per day than a long-term rental.
 This allows the landlord to increase their revenue above and beyond what the rent would be on a long-term rental.
 With short-term rentals, the landlord must advertise it, book stays, schedule the stays, get the property cleaned after every stay, set up different methods to take payments, keep track of deposits, and coordinate getting the keys to the tenant or some other form of entry.

 Where did the name Airbnb come from?